Skip to content →

 Katie Manning, Founder & Editor-in-Chief

 Katie Manning is the author of Hereverent (Agape Editions, 2023), Tasty Other (Main Street Rag Poetry Book Award, 2016) and six poetry chapbooks, most recently How to Play (Louisiana Literature Press, 2022) and 28,065 Nights (River Glass Books, 2020).
-Her work has been featured on the Poetry Unbound podcast from the On Being Project, and her writing has been published in American Journal of Nursing, New Letters, Poet Lore, Stirring, SWWIM, Thimble, Verse Daily, and many other journals and anthologies.
+Her work has been featured on Poetry Unbound and Tangle News, and her writing has been published in American Journal of Nursing, The Lascaux Review, New Letters, Poet Lore, Stirring, SWWIM, Thimble, Verse Daily, and many other journals and anthologies.
 She is a professor of writing at Point Loma Nazarene University in San Diego, and she enjoys beaches, board games, books, brownies, and alliteration.
 Find her online at her website.

 [sarah] Cavar, Peer Reviewer